British Dictionary (en_GB) — Forked by Marco A.G.Pinto

 Notice that in literacy writing, some writers use archaic words.

-Please report to me any archaic words that have very similar current ones.
+Please report to me any archaic words that have very similar current words.

 Obsolete words: